jonathanlermitage/oga-gradle-plugin/README.md

 apply plugin: "biz.lermitage.oga"
 ```

 Then launch `./gradlew biz-lermitage-oga-gradle-check`.
-If any deprecated *groupId + artifactId* couple is found, error message(s) will be displayed and a the Gradle build will fail.
+If any deprecated *groupId + artifactId* couple is found, error message(s) will be displayed and the Gradle build will fail.

 See [plugins.gradle.org/plugin/biz.lermitage.oga](https://plugins.gradle.org/plugin/biz.lermitage.oga) for details.